Sign up to receive beautynews, product samples, couponsand more.

 Sorry, you must log in to save an item.

 We’re tossing the phrase “less is more” away, right?
 So, why cleanse your skin once when you could do it twice?
 It’s time to acquaint yourself with the double cleansing trend.
-Double cleansing entails starting with a gentle cleanser such as micellar water or an oil-based cleanser to help remove makeup, then following up with a traditional foaming or gel cleanser to wash away any remaining dirt, excess oils, and makeup residue.
+Double cleansing entails starting with a no-rinse facial cleanser such as micellar water to help remove makeup, then following up with a rinse-off facial cleanser to wash away any remaining dirt, excess oils, and makeup residue.

 Exfoliation is the process of sloughing off dead skin cells from the surface of your skin.
 When these dead skin cells build up, they can often end up making your complexion look dull, which is why exfoliation should be a regular part of your skin care routine.
 But although exfoliation is important, there’s no right or wrong answer as to how often you should do it.
 Some people can handle regular exfoliation, while others may only be able to tolerate once a week.
 Pay attention to how your skin responds so that you can determine how often you should exfoliate.